jomarcardoso/dojo-css-components/README.md

 ```

 **atenção:** isso funciona apenas com componentes com a mesma funcionalidade, não reuse código para por exemplo aplicar a mesma cor.

-### Reusabilidade

-Composing independent blocks in different ways, and reusing them intelligently, reduces the amount of CSS code that you will have to maintain.

-With a set of style guidelines in place, you can build a library of blocks, making your CSS super effective.

 ### Estrutura